In this Handyguys video we discuss tape measure selection and calibration

 Wide Tape Measures

 Wide tapes have a great benefit.
-The “standout” is how far out can the tape extend before collapsing.
+The “standout” is how far out the tape can extend before collapsing.
 Usually the wider the tape the longer the standout.

 Small Tape Measures